This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 14

-The FCA has published a Final Notice imposing a fine of £99,200 on a CFD provider for failing to make transaction reports over a 6 month period.
+The Financial Conduct Authority (FCA) has published a Final Notice imposing a fine of £99,200 on a CFD provider for failing to make transaction reports over a six-month period.
 We summarise below the key facts and potential impact for other firms who, in light of FCA expectations, may wish to consider proactively reviewing their own reporting and will need to take care in dealing with any issues identified.

 • Firm: Infinox Capital Limited, has been authorised by the FCA since 15 September 2009 as a CFD provider.